priyalpanda/Kitti_depth_project/README.md

 ## Introduction

 A modular toolkit that can pre-process stereo RGB images, run stereo depth estimation, and evaluate the predicted depth of different stereo vision methods on the KITTI dataset by comparing against ground truth depth provided.
+The evaluator outputs both a file containing multiple individual and aggregated performance metrics (details of metrics are present near the end of the README.)

 ### Pipeline flow